Digital Health Technologies: Diagnostic Applications - CAM 30301

 Canvas DX uses a machine learning-based assessment of autism comprising the above-mentioned modules for a unified outcome of diagnostic-grade reliability.
 The parent and the clinician questionnaire modules are based on behavioral patterns probed by a Autism Diagnostic Interview-Revised (ADI-R) while the video assessment module is based on behavioral patterns probed by the Autism Diagnostic Observation Schedule (ADOS).15

-Table 2.
-Outputs of Canvas Dx14
+Table 3.
+Outputs of Canvas DX14

-Canvas Dx Output Interpretation
+Canvas DXOutput Interpretation

 Positive for ASD The patient has ASD if the health care professional confirms the clinical presentation of the patient is consistent with and meets diagnostic criteria for ASD.